Rich Bickle: NASCAR Craftsman Truck Series

-Bickle began racing in the Craftsman Truck Series in 1996 for Petty Enterprises, winning two poles, having 9 top-10 finishes, and wound up a solid 11th in points.
+Bickle began racing in the Craftsman Truck Series in 1996 for Petty Enterprises, winning two poles, having nine top-ten finishes, and wound up a solid eleventh in points.

-For 1997, he switched to the #17 DieHard Chevrolet owned by Darrell Waltrip Motorsports, and the combination was an instant success.
+For the 1997 season, he switched to the No. 17 DieHard Chevrolet owned by Darrell Waltrip Motorsports, and the combination was an instant success.
 Bickle started four races on the pole position, winning three.
 He nearly won a fourth race at Sonoma until both a chaotic next-to-last restart occurred as well as rookie Boris Said retaliating against Bickle for contact during that restart; foiling the race for Bickle.
 When the checkered flag fell on the season, he was second in championship points.
 Since then he has run a limited schedule in the trucks, the most starts he's had in a season since then is twelve in 2003.

 Career after NASCAR

 Bickle occasionally races at special events at his home tracks in Wisconsin.
 As of 2007, Bickle planned to open an auto fabrication business in Edgerton with his father, tentatively named Rock County Flatheads and Fabrication.
 Bickle had owned an auto customization at his racing shop in Mooresville.
 He began concentrating more being a businessman and by 2012 he operated three businesses.
 He owned a hot rod shop in Janesville, Wisconsin, a bar in Madison, Wisconsin, and a drive-shaft business in Madison.
 Bickle is co-owner of a controversial strip club in Bristol, WI.

 Bickle built a new chassis that he raced from 2005 until 2010.
 He was dissatisfied with the car's performance and acquired one of his early 2000s cars back for the 2011 National Short Track Championship at Rockford Speedway.
 Bickle was second fastest in practice and raced in the top five during the feature.
-In 2012 he qualified third for the Slinger Nationals behind Kyle Busch and Matt Kenseth.
+In 2012, he qualified third for the Slinger Nationals behind Kyle Busch and Matt Kenseth.
 After being sent to the back of the field for early-race contact, he battled his way up to the lead just after half way, and he finished sixth.
 At the end of the 2012 season, Bickle won the National Short Track Championship race at Rockford Speedway for the second time.

 Bickle announced that 2013 would be his final season of racing stock cars; competing for the full season in the ARCA Midwest Tour, he also returned to Slinger Super Speedway where he won his fourth Slinger Nationals after the apparent winner, Steve Apel, was disqualified.
 Bickle battled for the lead in the middle of the 2013 National Short Track Championship race and ended up finishing fourth.
 He ended his career on the following weekend finishing 22nd at the Oktoberfest 100 ARCA Midwest Tour race at the La Crosse Fairgrounds Speedway on October 6, 2013.